DoubleML/doubleml-for-py/doc/guide/resampling.rst

         print(dml_plr_obj$.__enclos_env__$private$psi_b[1:5, ,1])

-We estimate the causal parameter :math:`\tilde{\theta}_{0,m}` for each of the :math:`M` partitions with a DML algorithm as described in :ref:`dml-algo`.
+We estimate the causal parameter :math:`\tilde{\theta}_{0,m}` for each of the :math:`M` partitions with a DML algorithm as described in :ref:`algorithms`.
-Standard errors are obtained as described in :ref:`se-confint`.
+Standard errors are obtained as described in :ref:`se_confint`.
 The aggregation of the estimates of the causal parameter and its standard errors is done using the median

     .. math::